dadebulba/DamAliasLab/README.md

 ![image](/front-end/screen/firstPage.png)

-- `New Game button`: if we click on New Game button a form appears and we can enter the names of the players.
+- `New Game button`: if we click on 'New Game' button a form appears and we can enter the names of the players.
 When the players have finished to insert their names, if they press the start button the client will sent a POST request to the server in order to create a new game session.
+After the server has created the game session it will return the object to the client.

 ![image](/front-end/screen/firstPage-newGame.png)

-- `Resume Game button`: if we click on Resume Game button there are two possibility, if there are no games started an alert message appears, otherwise if there are games saved in memory, a table appears with the list of these games.
+- `Resume Game button`: if we click on 'Resume Game' button there are two possibility, if there are no games started an alert message appears, otherwise if there are games saved in memory, a table appears with the list of these games.
 We can resume playing one of these by clicking on the 'play button' on the right of each game.
 In order to retrieve a game session the client will send a GET request to the server with the identifier of that game.
+The server will retrieve the specified game session.

 ![image](/front-end/screen/firstPage-noStartedGames.png)